dvlpr-prgmr/auto-clip/README.md

 ### Deploy to Netlify

 Netlify hosts both the frontend and the serverless clipping backend.
-Use the default build settings from `netlify.toml` (build command `npm install --prefix frontend && npm run build --prefix frontend`, publish directory `frontend/dist`, functions in `netlify/functions`).
+Use the default build settings from `netlify.toml` (build command `npm run build`, publish directory `dist`, functions in `netlify/functions`).

 If you want to call an external backend instead of the bundled functions, set `VITE_API_BASE` in the Netlify UI.